SPECIAL EDUCATION

 POST HIGH SCHOOL TRANSITION PLANNING

 All students participate in the annual IEP meetings and offer input regarding their plans for life beyond high school.
-The student's guidance counselor also attends the IEP meeting and offers support to enable the students to make wise decisions regarding their future plans whether they involve college or full-time technical area-related employment.
-The student's Four-Year Career Plan is updated at least annually between the student and his/her counselor.
+The student's school counselor also attends the IEP meeting and offers support to enable the students to make wise decisions regarding their future plans whether they involve college, full-time technical area-related employment or military service.
+The student's Four-Year Career Plan is updated at least annually between the student and their counselor.

 Post high school transition planning essentially begins when the student enters as a freshman, explores the technical programs, and completes career testing.
-During the Fall of the sophomore year, all students are brought to the computer lab during academic classes and introduced to the College Board's website, with a focused placed on PSAT preparation and college readiness.
-In September of the junior year, all students will receive an in-depth follow-up presentation that involves a detailed overview of the applications located on the College Board's website.
-During the Fall of their Senior year, all students complete a detailed survey that is reviewed by the guidance counselor to determine the individual student's needs in terms of college applications, scholarships, employment, etc. They are also shown another presentation that focuses on application elements and deadlines for college admissions and scholarships.
+During the Fall of the sophomore year, all students participate in an interactive presentation with the school counselors.
+The focus is placed on graduation requirements, course selection, course rigor, co-operative placement and career and college readiness.
+In September of the junior year, all students will receive an in-depth presentation that involves a detailed overview of the application process, review of the cooperative placement requirements and career search engines.
+During the Fall of their Senior year, all students complete a detailed survey that is reviewed by the guidance counselor to determine the individual student's needs in terms of college applications, scholarships, employment, etc. They are also shown another presentation that focuses on application elements and deadlines for college admissions and scholarships/toolships.

 Get college information in person by attending a local college fair: http://neacac.org/